 Testing for Plant Potency and Labeling

-Kratom products are evaluated to ensure that they are only Kratom leaf powder and nothing else.
+We evaluate Mitragyna Speciosa products to ensure that they contain only Kratom leaf powder and nothing else.
 The alkaloids levels in the powder are measured in a lab report to show how powerful it is.
-These alkaloids can be anywhere from .5% to 5%, depending on the strain and how potent the powder is.
+These alkaloids can be anywhere from .5% to 3%, depending on the strain and how potent and/or old the powder is.

 Testing for Microbial Contamination

 Microbial contamination in kratom can occur when there’s bacteria, yeast, or mold in the product.
 This can also happen if leaves are stored in moist areas with little ventilation where microbes have a chance to fester.
-Test results should show zero microbial counts meaning no yeast, mold, or bacteria were found in your kratom product.
+When conducting a Kratom Test, it is crucial to analyze the microbial counts present in the product.
+The kratom test results should ideally indicate low microbial counts, which essentially means that the product contains minimal amounts of yeast, mold, or bacteria.

 Testing for Pathogens

-Pathogen tests are used to check for viruses, bacteria, yeast, and mold.
-Pathogens may be present if the plant or leaf is contaminated by feces from an infected animal, from human handling, or from contaminated water.
+We use pathogen tests to check for viruses, bacteria, yeast, and mold.
+Pathogens can be there if the plant or leaf has feces from an infected animal, human touch, or contaminated water.

 What Are Some Common Quality Tests for Kratom?